 The biggest stressor (according to our own research that is completely biased and involved no surveys) when attending a World Cup is answering the question “Where am I going to stay?!”

 Why?
-Because the price gouging is OUT OF CONTROL.
+Because the price gouging can get out of control and depending on the hosts, many places can get booked many months in advance.
 Want to jump on the fear mongering train, check out these articles:

 - 2010 South Africa Investigates Price Gouging